mach3-software/MaCh3-PythonUtils/README.md

 ```

-Here FitterKwargs is now split into sub-settings with `BuildSettings` being passed to the model `compile` method, `FitSettings` setting up training information, and `Layers` defining the types + kwargs of each layer in the model.
+Here FitterKwargs is now split into sub-settings with `BuildSettings` being passed to the model `compile` method, `FitSettings` setting up training information, and `Layers` which defines the types + kwargs of each layer in the model.
 New layers can be implemented in the `__TF_LAYER_IMPLEMENTATIONS` object which lives in `machine_learning/tf_interface`

 # Implementing a New Fitter
 Implementing a new fitter is relatively simple.
-Most implementing is done in `machine_learining/ml_factory/MLFactory`.
+Mostly this is done in `machine_learining/ml_factory/MLFactory`.
 For Scikit-Learn based models, the new method just needs to imported and added to the `scikit` entry in `__IMPLEMENTED_ALGORITHMS`.

-For non-scikit based algorithms currentlt no implementation exists.
+For non-scikit/tf based algorithms currently no implementation exists.
 For such cases a new interface class (which inherits from `FMLInterface`) needs to be implemented.
 Hopefully in future this is easy to do!